When you suffer injury as a result of someone else’s negligence, you deserve compensation.

 But did you know that your time to seek compensation is limited?

 The amount of time you have to file a personal injury lawsuit in Ohio is governed by the statute of limitations that applies to your claim.
+Many people refer to this deadline as the Ohio personal injury statute of limitations, which outlines how long injured individuals have to take legal action.

 If you do not file before the deadline, you will likely lose your chance to recover for your injury.